-People usually head to car boot sales in search of hidden treasure – and to be honest at a car boot sale, anything goes!
-Whether you’ve got an old service uniform, miscellaneous ornaments or an old tea set – there’s often someone out their who will buy your bits and bobs out of nostalgia, or even just for fun.
+People usually head to car boot sales in search of hidden treasure – and to be honest, at a car boot sale, anything goes!
+Whether you’ve got an old service uniform, miscellaneous ornaments or an old tea set – there’s often someone out there who will buy your bits and bobs out of nostalgia, or even just for fun.

 So if you don’t fancy selling online and you’d rather get out in the fresh air amongst other sellers, then why not get yourself to a car boot sale?

 Cost: There is sometimes a fee for your pitch – prices will vary depending on which car boot sale you decide to sell at.